-- Tangent may also be increased, and is a useful strategy to move tapers out of horiziontal curves or other undesirable areas. - Tangents may be reduced to "L" wever providing a full "2L" tangent is not practical based on engineering judgement, such as .
-This occurs when a "L" tangent avoids lane closures extending behind a exit-ramp at major interchanges with exit-only lanes.
+- Tangent may also be increased, and is a useful strategy to move tapers out of horiziontal curves or other undesirable areas. - Tangents may be reduced to "L" wever providing a full "2L" tangent is not practical.

 When making these adjustemtns, TCS is to obtain Contractor (TCM) and Engineer (Project inspedtor) concurrance first.
 If the Engineer does not consider this a minor revision, then a modified traffic control plan will need to be submitted for Agency acceptance per Standard Spec.
 1-10.2(2).